uc-cdis/compose-services/README.md

 If you are using Linux, then the official Docker installation does not come with Docker Compose.
 The official Docker Compose installation page can be found [here](https://docs.docker.com/compose/install/#prerequisites).
 You can also read an overview of what Docker Compose is [here](https://docs.docker.com/compose/overview/) if you want some extra background information.
 Go through the steps of installing Docker Compose for your platform, then proceed to set up credentials.

 ### Setting up Credentials
-Setup credentials for the fence, a custom root CA  and SSL certs with the provided script by running either:
+Setup credentials for Fence, a custom root CA  and SSL certs with the provided script by running either:
 ```
 bash ./creds_setup.sh
 OR